 You might well be shocked to learn that getting a tattoo can often not be vegan!
 If you have recently gone vegan and want to get yourself inked, you can do so, but you need to find specific vegan tattoos.

 How are Tattoos Non-Vegan?

 So, what is it that makes tattoos not vegan?

 It isn’t just ink, though.
 Many tattoo artists use stencils made using lanolin which comes from wool.
-Even beeswax and glycerine are possibly found in razors, soaps or balms offered by tattoo studios.
-It is vital to find a vegan tattoo which has been specifically designed to use no animal products.
+Even beeswax and glycerine are possibly found in razors, soaps, or balms offered by tattoo studios.
+It is vital to find a vegan tattoo that has been specifically designed to use no animal products.